Adidas8023/DepositOne/README.md

 ## 🎯 Usage

-1. **Configure Exchange API**
-   - Click the ⚙️ settings icon
+1. **Select Exchange**
-   - Enter your exchange API credentials
+   - Choose your preferred exchange from the top navigation
-   - Save configuration
+   - Currently supports Binance, OKX, and Bitget

 2. **Search for Tokens**
    - Use the search bar to find tokens
    - Browse popular tokens section
-   - Filter by network compatibility
+   - View supported networks for each token

 3. **Generate Deposit Address**
    - Select your desired token
    - Choose the network
    - Copy the generated address and memo (if required)
+   - Verify network status before depositing

 ## 🎨 Themes